-Line Description Pnumber Specifies the Process number Connect:Direct HP NonStop assigns Process is submitted successfully.
+Line Description Pnumber Specifies the Process number Sterling Connect:Direct for HP NonStop assigns when the Process is submitted successfully.
 Snode Specifies the secondary node name.
 Xnode Indicates the node with Process control.
 In this example, the Xnode is the PNODE.
 Pname Specifies the label on the PROCESS statement.
 Submitter Specifies the name of the node submitting the Process.
 In this example, OPR.SMITH is the HP NonStop user name of the submitter.
 Class Defines the session used.
-PlexClass Specifies a user-defined class associated with a Connect:Direct/Server in a Connect:Direct/Plex environment, for example, TAPE.
+PlexClass Specifies a user-defined class associated with a Sterling Connect:Direct/Server in a Sterling Connect:Direct/Plex environment, for example, TAPE.
 CRC Check Indicates whether Cyclic Redundancy Checking (CRC) is enabled.
 LU Name Specifies the name assigned to the LU in the network map file.
 Portnum Indicates the TCP/IP port number used in the session.
 IPaddr Indicates the IP address used in the session.